Paul McCartney: Heather Mills

 In 2002, McCartney married Heather Mills, a former model and anti-landmine campaigner.
 In 2003, the couple had a child, Beatrice Milly, named in honour of Mills's late mother and one of McCartney's aunts.
-They separated in April 2006 and divorced acrimoniously in March 2008.
+They separated in April 2006 and divorced acrimoniously in May 2008.
 In 2004, he commented on media animosity toward his partners: "[the British public] didn't like me giving up on Jane Asher ...
 I married [Linda], a New York divorcee with a child, and at the time they didn't like that".

 Nancy Shevell

 McCartney married New Yorker Nancy Shevell in a civil ceremony at Marylebone Town Hall, London, on 9 October 2011.
 The wedding was a modest event attended by a group of about 30 relatives and friends.
 The couple had been together since November 2007.
-Shevell is vice president of a family-owned transportation conglomerate which owns New England Motor Freight.
+Shevell is vice-president of a family-owned transportation conglomerate which owns New England Motor Freight.
 She is a former member of the board of the New York area's Metropolitan Transportation Authority.
 Shevell is about 18 years younger than McCartney.
 They had known each other for about 20 years prior to marrying, having met because both had homes in the Hamptons.

 Beatles

 John Lennon

-Though McCartney had a strained relationship with Lennon, they briefly became close again in early 1974, and played music together on one occasion.
+Though McCartney had a strained relationship with Lennon post-Beatles, they briefly became close again in early 1974, and played music together on one occasion.
 In later years, the two grew apart.
 McCartney often phoned Lennon, but was apprehensive about the reception he would receive.
 During one call, Lennon told him, "You're all pizza and fairytales!"
 In an effort to avoid talking only about business, they often spoke of cats, babies, or baking bread.

 On 24 April 1976, McCartney and Lennon were watching an episode of Saturday Night Live at Lennon's home in the Dakota when Lorne Michaels made a $3,000 cash offer for the Beatles to reunite.
 While they seriously considered going to the SNL studio a few blocks away, they decided it was too late.
 This was their last time together.
 VH1 fictionalised this event in the 2000 television film Two of Us.
 McCartney's last telephone call to Lennon, days before Lennon and Ono released Double Fantasy, was friendly: "[It is] a consoling factor for me, because I do feel it was sad that we never actually sat down and straightened our differences out.
 But fortunately for me, the last phone conversation I ever had with him was really great, and we didn't have any kind of blow-up", he said.